fenicfelix/dual-deposit-escrow-contract-simple/README2.md

 ## Key Steps:

+### Prerequisites

+At the point of development, the tools below and their corresponding versions. were used

+- node v24.11.1
+- npm v11.6.2
+- Python v3.9.6
+- hardhat v2.22.6

+### Installation

 - Install node - Check steps online based on the OS in use
 - npm install --save-dev hardhat@2.22.6 // install hardhat
 - npx hardhat init // Initialize hardhat